paul-g/elflock/README.md

 1. Java 8 JDK ea (sorry :p)

-2. maven 3
+2. gradle 1.11

 ## Installation

 Build and run with:
 ```
-mvn package && java -jar target/dist/ispend-${version}.jar
+gradle build && java -jar build/libs/elflock.jar
 ```

-This also produces native installers in target/dist/ (e.g. ispend.exe,
-.msi, .deb) if you are so inclined.
+This also produces native installers in build/distributions/bundles/ (.rpm, .deb) if you are so inclined.

 ## Limitations